 No more feeling exclusive with each other.
 No more butterflies or rushes.
 No more joy.

-This transition from romance phase to stalemate – and on to breakup or breakthrough – can take days or decades.
-If we’re smart, we’ll go in fully aware with our eyes open, and we’ll stay focused on the goal, which is a healthy loving relationship.
+The transition from romance phase to stalemate, and on to breakup or breakthrough, can take days or decades.
+If we’re smart, we’ll go in fully aware, and we’ll stay focused on the goal, which is a healthy loving relationship.

 Imagine knowing that it’s all right to be who we truly are.
 And imagine knowing that we’re in charge of how we feel, and not holding others responsible for that anymore.
 And imagine being in a relationship with someone who’s doing the same!

-When we practice feeling what we want to feel, the person who matches that will show up – whether it’s the person we’re already partnering with, or a new relationship.
+As we practice feeling what we want to feel, the person who matches that will show up, whether it’s the person we’re already partnering with, or a new relationship.
 But we can’t create positive change for ourselves if we’re focusing more energy on what we don’t want.

 We lose our integrity when we mean one thing and then say or do something else.
 And what we truly think and feel always reveals itself anyway, usually through our nonverbal signals, because it’s not possible to tell a lie without telling the truth at the same time.
-So focus on communicating what you mean, without justifying yourself out of fear of being misjudged.
+So we need to communicate what we mean, without justification.

-Say to yourself, “I’m in the process of expressing who I truly am, for me, rather than for someone else.
-And my (future) partner knows who he/she truly is and is also comfortable expressing that.
+“I’m in the process of expressing who I truly am, for me, rather than for someone else.
+And my (future) partner knows who he or she truly is and is also comfortable expressing that.
 And when we meet up, we’ll recognize that in each other.
 And as we keep expressing honestly, we’ll grow together at the same pace.”

 Trust the process.

 We find love by expressing love.
-And then we’re able to be authentic from the beginning, because we’re not afraid to be vulnerable.
+And then we’re able to be authentic from the beginning of a relationship, because we’re not afraid to be vulnerable.
 We let the other person see all of who we are.
-And the reward is intimacy, which is true romance.
+And the reward is intimacy without doubt, which is the best kind of romance.